empayg/empayg.github.io/docs.md

 ```
 For advanced applications, you can add listeners to our open and close events.
 EMPAYG broadcasts 'unfold' when a user successfully logins and 'fold' when a logout happens, either due to trigger by user or technical discrepancy.
 Note that such event listeners should be registered after loading the script code.
 Add the script code above it in the html file.

-Remember if you face any issue, we are always available at support@empayg.com to assist you.
+Remember if you face any issue, youu can always reach help@empayg.com for assistance.
 Happy payging!